Peyton Unterborn, 7, has big dreams. The second grader at Griffith Elementary School wants to be a police officer when he grows up.

 In May of 2008, Peyton began running a high fever, vomiting, and experiencing abdominal pain.
 Just 2 at the time, Peyton wasn't able to talk much, so his mother took him to the pediatrician several times for his symptoms before the pair ended up in the Emergency Department at Children's Hospital at Erlanger.
 Peyton's high temperature and abdominal pain prompted the doctors to order a computed tomography scan, which revealed Peyton had a tumor on the left side of his abdomen.
 Peyton was diagnosed with Stage III, high-risk neuroblastoma.

 "I was in complete shock," remembers Peyton's mother, Brandi Griffith, who hadn't heard of neuroblastoma before that day.
 "I never dreamed I would hear that my child had cancer.
 I was not prepared for the journey God had placed in front of us."

 The Road to Recovery

-When God sent Peyton on his long and difficult journey, he also sent an angel in the form of Wendy Ransom, President of Emily’s Power for a Cure, to guide Peyton and Brandi along the way.
+When God sent Peyton on his long and difficult journey, he also sent an angel in the form of Wendy Ransom, President of Emily's Power for a Cure, who guided Peyton and Brandi along the way.